MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

 Don't forget to stop Unity from playing.
 This is to ensure we also receive **RoomLeft** and **RoomClosed** events.

 Navigate to **Title Game Manager** page and observe the PlayStream panel.
-You should be able to see events generated as a result of our Cloud Script code handling Photon events.
+You should be able to see events generated as a result of our CloudScript code handling Photon events.

  1. Initially, our Photon instance had no opened room.
 When we launched the example, Photon has **created the room** for the Boxes Demo
  2. The first player to join is the player who requested the room.
 So no **RoomJoined** event was recorded.